-The following Guidance Notes [GN], which comprise some of the FH Research Ethics Board's [FHREB] standard operating policies and procedures, are intended to ensure that the applicant has the necessary information to correctly report Unanticipated Problems including local and non-local serious adverse events (SAE's) to the FHREB.
+The purpose of this Guidance Note is to instruct investigators on the Fraser Health Research Ethics Board (FHREB) requirements for reporting unanticipated problems to the ethics board.
+The Guidance Notes (GN), which is comprised of the Fraser Health Research Ethics Board's (FHREB) standard operating policies and procedures, are intended to ensure that the researcher has the necessary information to correctly report unanticipated problems including local and non-local serious adverse events (SAEs) to the FHREB.
 These Guidance Notes have been adapted with the permission of the University of British Columbia.
-These Guidance Notes (GNs) are not meant to be a substitute.
-Please refer to the original documents for complete information.
+The Guidance Notes are not meant to be a substitute.
+Please refer to the original documents highlighted in the document for complete information.
+For multijurisdictional studies where the FHREB is the Board of Record (BoR), where applicab le, the event should be reported via UBC RISe.